 I was recently working with a large US-based company that suffered from repeated breaches to their corporate network.
 After we deployed the Preempt Platform and started monitoring all traffic, we quickly found several hacked privileged accounts that attackers were using.
 The interesting thing was that all privileged accounts were protected with password vaults and their passwords were rotated every 24 hours.
 In that particular case, the attackers compromised a web gateway that some admins logged into each day using a plaintext password.
 Using this weakness, attackers easily defeated the Privileged Access Management (PAM) solution, they simply had to harvest the password each day and do whatever they wanted with it.

 Many companies think their PAM solution is a silver bullet that can mitigate all credential theft attempts by itself.
-The truth is that in many respects, PAM solutions are similar to smart cards (which I blogged about in the past): they offer an important element that helps strengthen authentication, but unfortunately don’t comprehensively address all the core issues involved with fighting account compromise.
-In this blog, I’ll highlight some of these points and aim to convince you why these solutions have built in logical flaws and require additional protection.
+The truth is that in many aspects, PAM solutions are similar to smart cards, they offer an important element that helps strengthen authentication, but unfortunately don’t comprehensively address all the core issues involved with fighting account compromise.
+In this blog, I’ll highlight some of these points and aim to convince you why these solutions have built-in logical flaws and require additional protection.

 PAM is a static solution